Operation Portcullis

-Operation Portcullis (1–5 December 1942) was the dispatch of Convoy MW 14 to Malta from Port Said.
+Operation Portcullis (1–5 December 1942) was the voyage of the Allied Convoy MW 14 with supplies to Malta from Port Said in Egypt during the Second World War.
 The convoy followed the success of Operation Stoneage (16–20 November) which had raised the Siege of Malta.
 Four merchant ships were escorted to Malta by seven destroyers of the 12th Destroyer Flotilla, supported by three cruisers of the 15th Cruiser Squadron and three destroyers from Alexandria.

 The convoy was met by Force K from Malta with two cruisers and four destroyers.
-MW 14 was not attacked by Axis forces en route or while unloading which was complete by 9 December.
-Lack of opposition led to the sailing of pairs of ships to Malta with ordinary western desert convoys as far as Benghazi, where they would rendezvous with escorts from Malta and be guarded by Force K against a sortie by Italian ships from Taranto.
+Convoy MW 14 was not attacked by Axis forces en route or while unloading which was complete by 9 December.
+Lack of opposition led to the sailing of pairs of ships to Malta with ordinary western desert convoys as far as Benghazi.
+The ships rendezvoused with escorts from Malta and Force K guarded against a sortie by Italian ships from Taranto.

 Background

 Malta

-In the Autumn of 1942, the British regained control of the central Mediterranean, through the combined effects of the survival of Malta, brought about by the success of Operation Pedestal (3–15 August 1942) and Operation Stoneage (16–20 November), the Second Battle of Alamein (23 October – 11 November) in Egypt and Operation Torch (8–16 November) the Allied invasion of French North Africa.
+In the autumn of 1942, the British regained control of the central Mediterranean, through the combined effects of the survival of Malta, brought about by the success of Operation Pedestal (3–15 August 1942) and Operation Stoneage (16–20 November), the Second Battle of Alamein (23 October – 11 November) in Egypt and Operation Torch (8–16 November) the Allied invasion of French North Africa.
 Offensive operations from Malta had been resumed with the supplies delivered by Pedestal and intensified with those of Stoneage.
 Axis shipping losses contributed to the chronic fuel shortage that constrained Panzerarmee Afrika and limited it to delaying actions back to the Tunisian border.
 With the revival of Malta as an offensive base after the arrival of the Stoneage convoy, the short journey by Axis ships from Italy to Tunis and Tripoli became much more hazardous.
 Allied submarines sank 14 Italian ships in October and in November the air anti-shipping offensive had similar success, sinking 21 ships.